- Course type: Self-paced

 Percentage of total score: 25%

-Exam topics covered: Health-related components of physical fitness, training to address these components, principles and skills for improving cardiorespiratory endurance, joint flexibility, muscle strength and body composition, how to analyze the effectiveness and safety of various exercises, criteria for designing individual fitness plans, the relationships between diet, activity and body composition, principles of weight management, how to integrate fitness activities into daily life, how sports and fitness activities promote positive behaviors and ways that physical activities offer alternatives to risky behaviors
+Exam topics covered: Health-related components of physical fitness, training to address these components, principles and skills for improving cardiorespiratory endurance, joint flexibility, muscle strength and body composition, how to analyze the effectiveness and safety of various exercises, criteria for designing individual fitness plans, the relationships between diet and body composition, principles of weight management, how to integrate fitness activities into daily life, how sports and fitness activities promote positive behaviors and ways that physical activities offer alternatives to risky behaviors

 The Physical Education Program